-Exhibit Number Description 3.1 Amended and Restated Certificate of Limited Partnership of TXO Partners, L.P.
-3.2 Amended and Restated Certificate of Formation of TXO Partners, GP, LLC 3.3 Amendment No. 1 to the Seventh Amended and Restated Agreement of Limited Partnership of TXO Partners, L.P.
-3.4 Amendment No. 1 to the Amended and Restated Limited Liability Company Agreement of TXO Partners GP, LLC 3.5 Seventh Amended and Restated Agreement of Limited Partnership of TXO Partners, L.P. (incorporated by reference to Exhibit 3.2 to Current Report on Form 8-K filed on January 31, 2023) 3.6 Amended and Restated Limited Liability Company Agreement of TXO Partners GP, LLC (incorporated by reference to Exhibit 3.4 to Annual Report on Form 10-K filed on March 31, 2023) 10.1 Contribution Agreement dated January 1, 2023, by and among TXO Partners, L.P. (formerly known as TXO Energy Partners, L.P.), MorningStar Oil & Gas, LLC, MorningStar Partners II, L.P. and the Limited Partners party thereto (incorporated by reference to Exhibit 10.1 to Current Report on Form 8-K filed on January 31, 2023) 10.2 2023 Long-Term Incentive Plan (incorporated by reference to Exhibit 10.3 to Current Report on Form 8-K filed on January 31, 2023) 31.1 Certification of Chief Executive Officer pursuant to Exchange Act Rule 13a-14(a) and Rule 15d-14(a) 31.2 Certification of Chief Financial Officer pursuant to Exchange Act Rule 13a-14(a) and Rule 15d-14(a) 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
+Exhibit Number Description 3.1 Amended and Restated Certificate of Limited Partnership of TXO Partners, L.P. (incorporated by reference to Exhibit 3.1 to Quarterly Report on Form 10-Q filed on May 9, 2023) 3.2 Amended and Restated Certificate of Formation of TXO Partners, GP, LLC (incorporated by reference to Exhibit 3.2 to Quarterly Report on Form 10-Q filed on May 9, 2023) 3.3 Amendment No. 1 to the Seventh Amended and Restated Agreement of Limited Partnership of TXO Partners, L.P. (incorporated by reference to Exhibit 3.3 to Quarterly Report on Form 10-Q filed on May 9, 2023) 3.4 Amendment No. 1 to the Amended and Restated Limited Liability Company Agreement of TXO Partners GP, LLC (incorporated by reference to Exhibit 3.4 to Quarterly Report on Form 10-Q filed on May 9, 2023) 3.5 Seventh Amended and Restated Agreement of Limited Partnership of TXO Partners, L.P. (incorporated by reference to Exhibit 3.2 to Current Report on Form 8-K filed on January 31, 2023) 3.6 Amended and Restated Limited Liability Company Agreement of TXO Partners GP, LLC (incorporated by reference to Exhibit 3.4 to Annual Report on Form 10-K filed on March 31, 2023) 31.1 Certification of Chief Executive Officer pursuant to Exchange Act Rule 13a-14(a) and Rule 15d-14(a) 31.2 Certification of Chief Financial Officer pursuant to Exchange Act Rule 13a-14(a) and Rule 15d-14(a) 32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C.
 Section 1350 32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C.
 Section 1350 101.INS Inline XBRL Instance Document. (the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document).
 101.SCH Inline XBRL Taxonomy Extension Schema Document.
 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document.
 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document.
 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document.
 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document.
-104.0 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101) F 21, 11,
+104.0 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)

-\ Filed herewith
+^{} Filed herewith